 Tried and tested carp fishing methods have worked well so far but it still pays to experiment with techniques and baits.
 So far most anglers have had success fishing pop-up boilies with anglers saying they do well using zig-zag rigs.
 Most anglers also bait their swims using pva bags packed with pellets and sweetcorn.

 The lake record was held until 2016 by Oldbury angler Craig Wilde (pictured right) with his capture of a 25lbs 6oz common taken in March 2016.
 Craig, who runs CND Baits, was fishing one of CND's own 12mm King Crab Wafters on a drop back rig about 60 yards out from Peg 1.

 Pegs need to be booked and paid for in advance by contacting Jamie on 07933 488986.
 Jamie should only be contacted before 5.30pm and is not available on Tuesdays or Sundays.
 For security purposes the gates to the new pool will be locked between dusk and 7.00am.

 Click on the photographs for larger images.

-2017 was a good year on Coppice Lane's Specimen Pool with several fish over 20lbs coming to the bank and a new lake record being set at 26lbs 15oz (photo above centre).
-This has subsequently been broken by the same fish at 28lb 8oz (see Coppice Lane's Facebook page).
+2017 and 2018 were both good years on Coppice Lane's Specimen Pool with several fish well over 20lbs coming to the bank.
+A new lake record which was set at 26lbs 15oz (photo above centre) has subsequently been broken by the same fish at 28lb 8oz (see Coppice Lane's Facebook page).

 |Visit Coppice Lane Pools on the Net